hyperledger/iroha/README_DevOps.md

 HL Iroha does not have a monitoring system yet.

 # Storage
-Persistent storage is defined in configuration file in block_store_path parameter.
-If it is not defined, then in PostgreSQL, in 'blocks' table.
+Persistent storage directory is defined in configuration file in `block_store_path` parameter.
+If it is not defined, then the 'blocks' table in PostgreSQL is used to store the blocks.
 Data is critical but if there are other nodes, the data will synchronize - the time it would take depends on the amount of blocks missed.

 # Scaling